Arrow's impossibility theorem: Independence

-IIA is sometimes illustrated with a short joke by philosopher Sidney Morgenbesser:
+IIA is sometimes illustrated with a short joke attributed, perhaps apocryphally, to philosopher Sidney Morgenbesser:

 Morgenbesser, ordering dessert, is told by a waitress that he can choose between blueberry or apple pie.
 He orders apple.
 Soon the waitress comes back and explains cherry pie is also an option.
 Morgenbesser replies "In that case, I'll have blueberry."

-Arrow's theorem shows that if a society wishes to make decisions while always avoiding such self-contradictions, it cannot use ranked information alone.
+Arrow's theorem shows that if a society wants to avoid such self-contradictions in its decision-making, it cannot use ranked information alone.

 Theorem

 Intuitive argument

 Condorcet's example is already enough to see the impossibility of a fair ranked voting system, given stronger conditions for fairness than Arrow's theorem assumes.
 Suppose we have three candidates ($A$, $B$, and $C$) and three voters whose preferences are as follows: